How To Track Down Someone Who Scammed You? [7 Proven Methods]

 To determine if someone on a dating site is scamming you, follow these steps:

 1. Research the person's profile.
-It could be fake if their picture is too good to be true or their profile description is generic and missing in detail.
+It could be a fake profile if the picture is too good to be true or the profile description is generic and missing specific details.

 2. Check their online presence.
 Search for the person's other social media accounts.
 Scammers may use many accounts with different names and photos.